gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Captain Birgith looked him up and down.
 "Like hell."

-For just one moment the world was so still that Noxy could hear the goofs grumbling at each other in their pens and a baby crying two streets over, and then everything happened very fast.
+For just one moment the world was so still that Noxy could hear the camels grumbling at each other in their pens and a baby crying two streets over, and then everything happened very fast.
 Sergeant Dorbu and Captain Birgith drew their blades simultaneously.
 The sergeant shoved Indy out of the way and